snyk-playground/cx-tools/integrations/README.md

 After bulk editing the configuration pertaining to their integrations offline, this utility allows Snyk customers to upload that configuration at scale across their Snyk deployment.
 The persisted json file can be edited to ensure configuration that is aligned to the customer's DevSecOps maturity and ambitions.
+Alternatively, template configuration can be passed to this script, with the integration config settings applied from the template configuration file.

 Speak with the TSM team for guidance as to what configuration settings align with your requirements at this time.

 ## How to call update_integrations.py
+### Apply configuration from a persisted configuration file
 ````
 Run from the cx-tools directory.